tomiwa123/NFT/README.md

 Congratulations; you've minted an NFT!

-### Step 2.2: Submit the generated `nft.json` file
 After running the `nft.py` file, a `nft.json` file is created.
-Save this file because you will need to submit it on Gradescope :)
+Save this file because you will need to submit it on Gradescope along with your source code :)

 ## Step 3 - Create local web server to view NFT